context-labs/minecraft-ai/README.md

 ## Technical Notes

-- The project uses Three.js as a dependency installed via npm
+- The project uses Three.js for 3D rendering
-- Custom PointerLockControls implementation for better compatibility
+- Custom PointerLockControls implementation for camera control
-- Fallback texture generation if atlas.png is not available
+- Optimized chunk rendering with geometry instancing
-- Debug logging added to help diagnose rendering issues
+- Collision detection for player movement
-- Enhanced lighting with ambient and directional lights
+- Raycasting for block selection and interaction

 ## Performance Considerations